shaik1002/biggitlabbomb/doc/security/two_factor_authentication.md

 1. Select **All users in this group must set up two-factor authentication**.
 1. Optional.
 In **Delay 2FA enforcement (hours)**, enter the number of hours you want the grace period to last for.
-   If there are multiple different grace periods in a top-level group and its subgroups and projects, the shortest grace period is used.
+   If there are multiple different grace periods in a top level group and its subgroups and projects, the shortest grace period is used.
 1. Select **Save changes**.